 The Police have been present on the Festival site since 1989.
 The Festival is a town in its own right, and the town needs policing.
-The Police HQ is located near the Bank and Farmhouse.
+The Police HQ is located at the top of Big Ground, near Worthy FM.
 Please report all crime.

 Only food and alcohol for personal consumption can be brought into the site.
 You may be searched at the entrance for any items that may be used in an illegal or offensive manner – which will be confiscated.
 Persons suspected of carrying out illegal and/or offensive activities onsite may also be searched and face eviction.
 No portable laser equipment or pens are permitted.
 No animals (except registered guide dogs), sound systems, generators, sky lanterns or kites, unauthorised fireworks, or wax flares, large fires or burning of plastic will be allowed on site.
 Persons using fireworks will be evicted from site and materials confiscated.
 No unauthorised tape recorders, professional film or video equipment are allowed onsite.
 Cameras for personal use are welcome.
 Ticket holders consent to the filming and sound recording of themselves as part of the audience.
 CCTV will be used on site.
 Images will be monitored for the purposes of public safety, crowd management and crime prevention.
 For further information, contact Site Office, Worthy Farm, Pilton, BA4 4BY.
 The cost of the ticket includes camping (apart from Sunday tickets), musical and non-musical performances.